Did you know that 46% of people can’t sit through a presentation without losing focus?

 As I was scrolling through all of the presentations, this one made me stop in my tracks.
 It could be that I have a life-long love of Star Wars, or it could be that their presentation cover slide was designed to do just that: grab your attention.
 That’s why you should not stick with a boring, text-only title slide.
 Don’t be afraid to use icons and illustrations to make a statement.

-Keeping your audience engaged throughout an entire presentation is hard.
+Keeping your audience engaged throughout an entire presentation is hard, even if you have been working on your presentation skills.
 No one wants to look at slides that look exactly the same for an hour.
 But on the other hand, you can’t create a unique masterpiece for each slide.

 That’s why I’m very impressed with what the designers did in the presentation example above.
 They use a consistent visual theme on each slide, but alternate between vertical and horizontal orientations.